Email marketing — a powerful content marketing technique that many ecommerce businesses use today.

 Email marketing software and automation tools make sending and monitoring email campaigns easier.
 For example, MailChimp and Constant Contact can be used to send out emails and monitor how your subscribers interact with your emails.

-You can also use email marketing software to track analytics like click-through rates, open rates, bounce rates, and conversions.
+You can also use email marketing software to track analytics like click-through rates, deliverability, open rates, bounce rates, and conversion rates.

 So now that we’ve answered your question about what this marketing strategy really is, you might be asking “So does my business need email marketing?”
 Of course!

 All businesses can benefit from email marketing, especially small businesses.
-Email marketing tends to be inexpensive and easy to track, especially in comparison to other forms of traditional marketing.
+Email marketing tends to be an inexpensive and easy to track marketing channel, especially in comparison to other forms of traditional marketing.

 What is the benefit of email marketing over other methods of marketing?